vlaght/terminal-radio/README.md

 ## Usage

-- Use arrow keys to navigate stations
+- Use up & down arrow keys to navigate stations
 - Enter to select and play station
-- Space to pause/play
+- Space to start/stop playback
-- J/K to control volume
+- right & left arrows to control volume
 - M to mute/unmute
 - Q to quit
+- A to add stations
+- E to edit station
+- R to remove station

 ## Contributing